kumaradoss16/Projects-Programming/JavaScript/Decimal to Binary Converter/readme.md

 *   **Key Elements**:

-    *   Decimal to Binary Converter

-        : The main title of the application.
+    *   Decimal to Binary Converter: The main title of the application.

     *   : Contains the label, input field (id="number-input"), and button (id="convert-btn") for user input.